 Learning new skills in Virtual Reality disrupts traditional learning.
-No, we are not talking about the formal education system, but everyday skills too.
+Every sort of learning, from formal education system, to everyday skills.
 When people (of any age) put on a VR headset, they are likely to learn new skills faster.
 In fact, users learn up to 4x faster in VR, and retain up to 65% more knowledge than “reading”, and 70% more than “lectures”.
 Not only that, VR is cost-effective, interactive, and engaging.
 And on top of that, those who learned new skills through VR are 275% more likely to implement those skills.
 And I probably don’t need to mention the importance of applying your knowledge!

 Here’s a Venn diagram comparing learning new skills in VR, Physical, and digital world: